Louis-shuo-wang/Louis-shuo-wang.github.io/index.md

 My email is swang666-c@my.cityu.edu.hk or surwing912@gmail.com, and my workstation is in Room 1392 of Fong Yun-Wah Building.
 Please contact me if you find any mistakes in my notes, and comments are welcome.
 Thanks in advance for your attention.

+### Graduation Thesis
+* (Last updated in May.
+2022)[The universal covering group of SO(3) and its applications in representation theory](notes/Correspondence between Lie groups and Lie algebras/functional analysis note.pdf)

 ### Personal notes/slides